-Foothill College will certify completion of up to 58 units of the 72-unit general education requirement for graduation from the CSU.
-(See chart on page 59).
+Foothill College will certify completion of up to 58 units of the 72-unit general education requirement for graduation from the CSU (See chart on page 59).
 IGETC Certification for CSU or UC requires full certification of Areas 1 through 5.
 (See chart on page 58).
-You may request certification by completing the official certification form or transcript request form available from the Admissions & Records or Evaluation offices in the Student Development Center, Room 1930.
+You may request certification by completing the official certification form or transcript request form available from the Admissions & Records Office in Room 1928 or Evaluations Office in Room 1930.